Tech students practice social distancing while studying at The Kendeda Building for Innovative Sustainable Design.

 Now that the fall semester has begun, it is important that we develop and practice the habits that will keep us safe and allow us to engage in the activities we value on campus.
 One of the most important new habits is making sure that all of us get tested once per week.
 This will help reduce the spread of Covid-19 on campus and allow us to continue to offer in-person teaching and learning.

-UPDATED AUGUST 24, 2020: Georgia Tech has resumed some research activities for the purpose of fulfilling research grants and contracts, and to ensure student degree progress.
+UPDATED OCTOBER 30, 2020: Georgia Tech has resumed some research activities for the purpose of fulfilling research grants and contracts, and to ensure student degree progress.
 Research personnel density remains at 50%.
-The Institute will revisit this level during the fall semester.
-Further increases to research activities (as much as 75% personnel density) will be decided as conditions and support infrastructure permits.
+Further increases to research activities will be decided as conditions and support infrastructure permits.